By Monica Bolbjerg, MD, co-founder and CEO of Qure4u

 Many times, there are simple workarounds or workflow adjustments that can be implemented for the appointment types that you first removed.
 Check out these examples:

-Roughly 90% of the work is done when the patients have booked their appointment, so don’t worry about some cleanup work afterwards because it will end up being much less time than you spend on the phones today.
+Roughly 90% of the work is done once the patient has booked their appointment, so don’t worry about some cleanup work afterwards because it will end up being much less time than you spend on the phones today.

 How to approach it: